openssl/openssl/doc/designs/ddd/WINDOWS.md

 network I/O, you are expected to use a Windows API called I/O Completion Ports (IOCP).

-Supporting these is a pain for applications designed around polling.
+Supporting these can be a pain for applications designed around polling.
 The reason is that IOCPs are a higher-level interface; it is easy to build an IOCP-like interface on top of polling, but it is not really possible to build a polling-like interface on top of IOCPs.